Track geometry car: Regulatory compliance in the United States

 In the United States, the Federal Railroad Administration (FRA) has a fleet of seven geometry vehicles as part of its Automated Track Inspection Program (ATIP).
 ATIP cars conduct operational surveys of the Nation's rail transportation network to determine railroads’ compliance with Federal Track Safety Standards and for trend analysis and technology advancement.

-Future
+In 2025, railroads were allowed to reduce manual inspection when using automated inspection systems.

 In the United States, railroads are looking into new ways to measure geometry that cause even less interference to train operations.
 Testing performed by Transportation Technology Center, Inc. (TTCI) at the Transportation Technology Center in Pueblo, Colorado, uses a portable ride quality monitoring system attached to a standard freight car.
 TTCI has also been promoting a move to "Performance Based Track Geometry" or PBTG.
 Most current track geometry systems only look at the condition of the track itself, while a PBTG system also looks at vehicle dynamics caused by track conditions.